Silk Wood Community Planting Project

 Special thanks to the funders of this ongoing project for their invaluable support which has nurtured new life in Silk Wood, from thriving native trees to a vibrant community invested in its future.
 Their generosity has helped secure a flourishing legacy for generations to come.

-Sponsorship logos for the Silk Wood Community Planting Project
+A logo lock up of funders for the Silk Wood Community Project

 Explore the community woodland